thiagojacinto/omnistack10-devRadar/README.md

-# omnistack10-devRadar
+# Omnistack10: project of `devRadar`

- Project of the OmniStack season 10: A radar of Developers
+ Project of the OmniStack season 10: A radar of Developers.
+Using NodeJS in backend, ReactJS in Frontend and React Native for mobile integration.